-Living in the Philippines Pros and Cons – Roxas City, Capiz
+Living in the Philippines Pros and Cons – Roxas City

-Here are some of the pros and cons of living in Roxas City:
+Here are some pros and cons of living in Roxas City:

 - If you love seafood, you will be at home here.
-Seafood in Roxas City is sold at a low price and almost every restaurant here serves fresh seafood.
+Seafood in the city is available at a cheap price, and almost every restaurant here serves fresh seafood.
 But seafood is not the only affordable food here but other favorite dishes too.

-- 53% of economic activity in Roxas City is farming and fishing so it’s much lower in pollution compared to the big cities.
+- 53% of economic activity in Roxas City is farming and fishing, so it’s much lower in pollution than in the bigger cities.

-- If you are tired of a stressful living, you will find a life-long respite here.
-The days in Roxas City are longer and life is easier.
+- If you are having a stressful living, you will find a lifelong respite here.
+The days in Roxas City are longer, and life is easier.

-- Roxas City has at least 6 shopping malls and numerous restaurants – Filipino, American, Japanese, Korean, Chinese, Indian, and Mexican restaurants.
+- This city has at least 6 shopping malls and many restaurants – Filipino, American, Japanese, Korean, Chinese, Indian, and Mexican.

 - The people in Roxas City are friendly, polite, and helpful to foreign nationals.
 And we can speak English too.

-- While most of the foreign nationals become amazed of our major means of transportation – the tricycle, which is a motorcycle with a sidecar – you might not find it very comfortable on a long-term use.
+- While most foreign nationals become amazed by our major means of transportation – the tricycle, a motorcycle with a sidecar – you might not find it very comfortable in long-term use.
 Although there are available jeepneys and buses in the city, we think it’s most convenient to have your own car to drive around the city.

-- Housekeeping services is not expensive but it’s not always available.
+- Housekeeping services are not expensive, but it’s not always available.
 So you might end up taking care of the housekeeping yourself.

-The cost of living in Roxas City is much lower than in big cities in the Philippines.
-Although you won’t see any significantly tall buildings no matter where you go, you’ll also won’t feel the pressure of being in a big city or a crowded place.
-And you will find your destination with relative ease because its interconnecting roads are easy to go around with.
+The cost of living in Roxas City is much lower than in bigger cities in the Philippines.
+Although you won’t see any significantly tall buildings no matter where you go, you’ll also feel less pressure compared to being in a big city or a crowded place.
+And you will find your destination with relative ease because the interconnecting roads are easy to go around with.

 But if you find a good reason to stay here for a long time, you can get yourself a parcel of land in any of the best locations mentioned above.
-The cost of land per sq m in Roxas City is at least Php 7,000 ($140).
-Then your can build a decent-sized home there for as low as Php 1,400,000 ($28,000).
-If you do this, you can get rid of the cost of rent for apartment or house which takes a huge chunk of your total monthly bill.
+The land per sq m in Roxas City is at least Php 7,000 ($140).
+Then you can build a decent-sized home there for as low as Php 1,400,000 ($28,000).
+If you do this, you can get rid of the cost of rent for an apartment or house, which takes a huge chunk of your total monthly bill.

 You may also like: